 All you do is place fabric on top of a die and top it with a cutting mat.
 Then, add any necessary cutting pads or platforms and roll the combination through the machine.
 Pressure is applied as the die passes through, which slices the fabric.

-One downfall of manual machines is they can be challenging for quilters with arthritis, shoulder problems, or other related conditions to use.
+One downfall of manual die cutters is they can be challenging for quilters with arthritis, shoulder problems, or other related conditions to use.

-Electric, electronic, or digital fabric cutting machines, in contrast, have no requirement for strength but are more expensive than manual machines.
+Electric, electronic, or digital fabric cutting machines, in contrast, have no requirement for strength but are more expensive than manual cutters.

 Some rely on dies, and others use blades and a cutting mat.